DouglasMcClure/Assignment-1/README.md

 This program converts miles to kilometers
 Converts celsius to fahreneheit
 Computes the circumference
-And tells you how long youve been alive and Displays your first initial in asterisks.
+and tells you how long youve been alive and Displays your first initial in asterisks.